Shark fin soup: Health impact

 Shark fins are believed in Chinese culture to have properties of boosting sexual potency, enhancing skin quality, increasing qi or energy, preventing heart disease, and lowering cholesterol.
 In traditional Chinese medicine, shark fins are believed to help in areas of rejuvenation, appetite enhancement, and blood nourishment and to be beneficial to vital energy, kidneys, lungs, bones, and many other parts of the body.

 There are claims that shark fins prevent cancer; however, there is no scientific evidence, and one study found shark cartilage generally to be of no value in cancer treatment.
 Furthermore, there is no scientific evidence that shark fins can be used to treat any medical condition.
 Sharks biomagnify toxins, so eating shark meat may raise the risk of dementia and mercury poisoning.

-WildAid, a wildlife non-governmental organization, warned that eating too much shark fin can cause sterility in men.
+WildAid, a wildlife non-governmental organization, stated that eating too much shark fin can cause sterility in men due to heavy metal content.
 It is known that larger fish such as shark, tuna, and swordfish contain high levels of mercury and methylmercury salts.
 For nursing mothers, young children, and pregnant women or those who wish to be, the United States Food and Drug Administration has advised avoiding consumption of fish high in mercury.

 High concentrations of BMAA are present in shark fins.
 Because BMAA is a neurotoxin, consumption of shark fin soup and cartilage pills may pose a risk for degenerative brain diseases such as Alzheimer's and ALS, as well as Parkinson's disease.

 Counterfeit shark fins often also contain toxins.

 Market and demand

 Early use

 Shark fin soup was reported in Ming dynasty writings and by the Qing dynasty was considered a "traditional part of formal banquets"; in Chinese cuisine, it was considered to be one of the eight treasured foods from the sea.
-It was popular with Chinese emperors because it was rare, and tasty only after a complicated and elaborate preparation.
+It was popular with Chinese emperors because it was rare, and considered tasty only after a complicated and elaborate preparation.
 By the time of the Qing dynasty, shark fin soup was in high demand.
 Its manual of cuisine, the Suiyuan shidan, indicates that the shark fin was eaten as soup, stew, and even as a stir-fry, but in all cases the fin had to be boiled for two days.

 The popularity of shark fin soup rose in the late-18th and early-19th centuries as standards of living began to improve.